dapr/docs/daprdocs/content/en/getting-started/quickstarts/serviceinvocation-quickstart.md

 <img src="/images/serviceinvocation-quickstart/service-invocation-overview.png" width=800 alt="Diagram showing the steps of service invocation" style="padding-bottom:25px;">

-Dapr offers the invoke url and proxy methods for service invocation, depending on your scenario.
-We recommend using proxy, as it's easier for you to:

-- Leverage your existing HTTP client or Protobufs.
-- Perform a REST-like call, like any other client native to your language.

-Based on this recommendation, in this quickstart, you'll enable the `checkout` service to invoke a method using HTTP proxy in the `order-processor` service.
+Dapr offers several methods for service invocation, which you can choose depending on your individual scenario.
+For this quickstart, you'll enable the `checkout` service to invoke a method using HTTP proxy in the `order-processor` service.

+Learn more about Dapr's methods for service invocation in the [overview article]({{< ref service-invocation-overview.md >}}).

 Select your preferred language before proceeding with the quickstart.